 515 Clark Avenue, Ames, IA, 50010, Iowa

 The City of Ames is conducting a recruitment for the position of City Attorney.
 The City Attorney provides legal advice and services to the Mayor, City Council, City Manager, City Staff, Boards and Commissions, and, when available, to Mary Greeley Medical Center in matters related to operations, services, and activities of the municipality; drafts city ordinances, resolutions and other legislative documentation; reviews policies and procedures for compliance with legal requirements.

 This position will be open until filled.
-A first review of applications will take place August 7, 2017.
+A second review of applications will take place September 11, 2017.

 To learn more about the city of Ames, please visit https://youtu.be/zCxQPa7KWKM